PSC 325 (Spring 2016)

 SCOTUSBlog (the favorite blog of Supreme Court junkies everywhere)

-Lexis Nexis (the best source for decisions from all levels of the state and federal judiciary)
+Lexis Nexis (great source for decisions from all levels of the state and federal judiciary)

 Oyez (audio files of hundreds of Supreme Court oral arguments)

-Grades will be based on a 5-page paper, a 10-12 page paper (which will be submitted in two parts), a final exam, and attendance and participation in class.
+Grades will be based on a 3-page memo, a 5-page paper (which will be submitted in two parts), a 10-page paper (which will also be submitted in two parts), a final exam, and attendance and participation in class.

 The papers (together, 60% of your grade)

 A substantial portion of your final grade will be determined by your completion of the writing assignments described below.
 To excel in the class, you will need to produce papers that demonstrate your close reading of, and active engagement with, the required readings that are assigned in the course schedule.
 The 5-page paper requires no additional or outside reading, and I discourage you from doing any.
 The 3-page memo and 10-page paper may require some research of your own, but that research should be integrally linked with an analysis of material drawn from the course syllabus.
 In all papers, I am looking for a clear argument of your own that responds to the assigned question and that is supported by a careful, detailed, and thoughtful discussion of the materials we have read.
 Since good writing comes from careful revision, I encourage you to discuss your papers with me and/or the teaching assistant before they are due.
 In addition, please consult my paper expectations guide before completing each assignment.

 Hard copies of all papers are due on the date indicated in the schedule below.
 In addition, on that same day, electronic copies of all papers must be submitted to turnitin.com, available through Blackboard under the Assignments tab.
 Late papers will be accepted only under unusual circumstances, and only with Professor Keck's explicit approval.